From analog to emoji, Oscar nominees react with joy

 Veteran actor and filmmaker Mel Gibson, 61, whose war drama "Hacksaw Ridge" earned six nominations that included best director, actor and picture, celebrated the news with the latest addition to his family.

 "What could be more exciting than listening to the nominations being announced while holding my newborn son!" he said in a statement.
-"This is a truly wonderful honour."
+"This is a truly wonderful honor."

 Gibson's ninth child, Lars Gerard, was born over the weekend, according to People magazine.